NatashaRy/battleships/README.md

 ##### **6. Computer hits, misses, sunk ships and next guess**
-**Description:** When the computer hit one of the playes ships, the first character of the ship is changed to 'X' and a miss is marked with an '*'.
+**Description:** When the computer hit one of the playes ships, the first character of the ship is changed to '×' and a miss is marked with an '⁑'.

-* 1. Computer hits ship, first character of ship name changes to 'X' on players board, print message telling user computer hit ship appears.
+* 1. Computer hits ship, first character of ship name changes to '×' on players board, print message telling user computer hit ship appears.
-* 2. Computer misses ship, marked with '*' on game board and print message telling the user the computer missed.
+* 2. Computer misses ship, marked with '⁑' on game board and print message telling the user the computer missed.
 * 3. Messeges prints when the computer sinks a ship.
 Message: *"The computer has sunk your [Name of ship]!"*
 * 4. When the computer hits a ship but not sink it, the next guess should be in the nearby area, we have tested this by printing the next guess in the terminal.